 Despite these significant changes, there are still a few footprints (literally) from the original owners.
 ‘Kenny’s [the previous owner’s] footprints are still in our polished concrete floors downstairs, as he poured the original pad and according to local lore, only owned one pair of shoes – the ones he was married in,’ says Hannah!

 The family have filled the spaces with mostly second hand pieces they’ve inherited, thrifted, reupholstered, or bought off Gumtree and Facebook Marketplace.
 David also built some furniture items, including all the beds!
-A backdrop of crisp Dulux Lexicon Quarter white on the internal walls ties together this lovingly haphazard collection of pieces.
+A backdrop of crisp Dulux Natural White on the internal walls ties together this lovingly haphazard collection of pieces.

 As well as the renovations currently underway on Hannah and James’ transported Queenslander (!), they group are also building another Airbnb on site, called One Oh Seven R. ‘It’s mid-century-esque underground concrete space, inspired by spaceships and the Thunderbirds.
 This will have a vegetated roof, a wall of massive steel, and glass sliding doors,’ says Hannah.
 We can’t WAIT to see how that turns out!